kamilczerw/devto-posts/posts/chord-rust/building-chord-part-1.md

 ---
-title: 'Building a Chord Ring with Rust and gRPC: Part 1'
+title: 'Building a Chord Ring with Rust'
-description: Step by step guide on how to implement the Chord protocol in Rust using gRPC
+description: Step by step guide on how to implement the Chord protocol in Rust
 tags: 'rust,tutorial,programming'
 cover_image: ./images/cover.png
 canonical_url: null